Sam-Osian/PFD-toolkit/docs/usage.md

 # Getting started

 This page talks you through an example workflow using PFD Toolkit.
-It doesn't cover everything: for more, checkout the various pages on the left panel.
+It doesn't cover everything: for more, take a look at the various pages on the top panel.

 ---